 Substitute List

 The Superintendent or designee shall maintain a list of qualified substitute teachers.
 The Superintendent or designee shall engage substitutes from this list.
+Refusal of assignment as a substitute shall be documented, along with any reason provided.

 Retired Teachers